 Q: Do you accept international artists in your program?

 A: Yes, the Grand Canyon is delighted to host international artists.
 To facilitate international artist participation, we will charge all foreign artists a very nominal fee for staying in the residency space.
 This fee is set at $1.00/day not to exceed $21, and will be collected from the artist before they depart at the end of their residency.
 This mechanism has been arranged through our International VIP Coordinator and provides the easiest way to help selected international artists avoid having to go through the lengthy and expensive J Visa application process.
-Please contact Rene with any specific questions you have regarding this issue prior to applying to the program.

 A: Artists are encouraged to take full advantage of the broad audience and wonderful environment of Grand Canyon by being out in the public as much as possible.
 If you are an artist who needs solitude to be productive, that's okay too.
 We ask only that you provide the minimum of visitor contact programs that are in our guidelines.
 However, the artist-in-residence program is a great draw to the general public and many Park visitors will seek you out and perhaps find you during your own work time.
 If you are not an artist who requires solitude for your work, consider working outside on the Rim, walking the trails, soaking up the experience and interacting with the public.
 You'll take so much back to your own work if you take advantage of this opportunity to communicate and interact with the Park visitors and experience the Canyon as much as possible.